 IDSA defines a reference architecture, which supports sovereign exchange and sharing of data between partners independent from their size and financial power.
 Thus, it meets the needs of both large and small and medium enterprises (SMEs).
 Further down the road, it may be taken up by individuals as well.
 Whether data of IoT devices is concerned, in on-premise systems or cloud platforms, the IDSA aims at providing the standard for sharing data between different endpoints while ensuring data sovereignty.

 A trustworthy architecture

-In order to give prospects and potential users of the IDS technology and ecosystem, we have worked on a comprehensive overview, allowing to explain the key principles, components, roles, rules of the IDS-based data market place.
+In order to give prospects and potential users of the IDS technology and ecosystem, we have worked on a comprehensive overview, allowing to explain the key principles, components, roles and rules of the IDS-based data market place.

 For instance, take a look at the different roles of transaction partners: Data Provider, Data User, Data Broker, etc.

 Then have a glance at the infrastructure, consisting of IDS Connectors.
 They are the guardians of data exchange at any source and point of use.
 It becomes evident that the IDS is not about data lakes, but provides a solution for distributed data market places, and between different, even proprietary data spheres.

 The graphic also explains the principles of governance and control in the IDS ecosystem, manifested by certification criteria for tiered security levels, specifically appointed evaluation facilities and certification bodies of which there are likely to be several on a global scale.